 Milk Thistle Safety & Side Effects

 Milk thistle has an excellent safety record.
-The United States National Toxicology Program studied silymarin and found it to have no harmful effects on lab rats that consumed it daily for two years.
-In fact, the studies even found that milk thistle reduced the incidence of those rats getting liver tumors.
+The United States National Toxicology Program studied silymarin and found it to have no harmful effects over two years.
+In fact, they even found that milk thistle reduced the incidence of liver tumors.

 Milk thistle may have interactions with alcohol, anti-inflammatory drugs, antiretrovirals, estrogen, fertility agents, anti-anxiety drugs, and products used for heart, stomach or intestines.
 Check with your healthcare provider for further information and guidance about whether milk thistle is right for you.

-While clinical studies have tested doses between 210 mg to 2100 mg daily, the typical and recommended dosage of milk thistle is 420 mg.
+While clinical studies have tested between 210 mg to 2100 mg daily, the typical and recommended serving of milk thistle is 420 mg.
 You can drink up to six cups of milk thistle tea daily.